johannphilippe/hypercurve/README.md

 * REAPER/Reascript -> see https://forum.cockos.com/showthread.php?p=2543755#post2543755

+* Implement exponent in frontends as a replacement of cubic
+* Implement a polynomial with varargs (like a, b, c  : ax^3 + bx^2 + c)

 * Csound RT opcode : cubic spline (mem alloc).
-Also missing X rescale, y_rescale.
+Also missing X rescale, y_rescale, and user_defined curve

+* Lua -> fix user defined curves

 * Lagrange interpolation for curve extraction.

 * Once all done -> a proper documentation for C++/Csound/Lua, and Csound implementations

+* Hard one -> all curves allowing one sample processing (including cubic spline)

 ## Curves to implement

 * Cardioid / hypercardioid
-* Hanning, Hamming, Blackmann (half)
+* Elastic curve

 # External libraries